Slack alternatives: why should you consider them and what are the best ones?

 Slack was one of the first team collaboration tools to gain prominence in the segment, back in 2014.
 The platform caught on quickly between business and non-business organizations, which used Slack as a team messaging app.
-Slack acquisition by Salesforce was recently announced and even though the news has been received with significant surprise by the community, the company hasn’t been very popular with investors for some time.
+Slack was acquired by Salesforce in 2021 and even though the news has been received with significant surprise by the community, the company hasn’t been very popular with investors for some time.

 According to Morgan Stanley analysts, large companies had been choosing Slack alternatives and the massive demand for team collaboration tools in 2020 made Slack’s stock drop around 28%.